varunghat/circadian_soundscape/README.md

 ### Relationship between files, if important:
 The output from “AST_run.py” can be fed into “graph_classification.py” to get graphs of daily patterns of acoustic activity probabilities as predicted by the AST for crickets, frogs, animal, birds and human sounds.
 The output from “powerminusnoise.R” must be fed into “Post-processing2_line.py” to get Output 2 as mentioned above.
 This should then be processed with “renametoadjustGMToff.py” and the output from which can be used in “Graph_PMN.ipynb” to create visualisations.
 Examples of this is included later in this readme file.
-Additionally, visualization of the output has also been implemented via our Huggingface interface: https://huggingface.co/spaces/confused-scientists/circadian_soundscape

 # Example visualisation output